A leading health information

 With roots in academia, HLN Consulting is a leading health information technology consulting company.
 We envision a world in which public health and healthcare organizations share and use open source technology platforms to achieve high performing and sustainable solutions for improving the health and well being of patients and populations.

-Our mission is to enhance and support the capabilities of public health organizations and healthcare providers by providing high quality consulting services, strategic planning, software development, and software hosted as a service.
+Our mission is to enhance and support the capabilities of public health organizations and healthcare providers by providing high quality consulting services, strategic planning, and software development.

 How We Work